ccxt/ccxt/wiki/Manual.md

 // PHP
 function decimalToPrecision ($x, $roundingMode = ROUND, $numPrecisionDigits = null, $countingMode = DECIMAL_PLACES, $paddingMode = NO_PADDING)
 ```

-Supported rounding modes are:

-- `ROUND` – will round the last decimal digits to precision
-- `TRUNCATE`– will cut off the digits after certain precision

-Supported counting modes are:

-- `DECIMAL_PLACES` – counts all digits, 99% of exchanges use this counting mode
-- `SIGNIFICANT_DIGITS` – counts non-zero digits only, some exchanges (`bitfinex` and maybe a few other) implement this mode of counting decimals
-- `TICK_SIZE` – some exchanges only allow a multiple of a specific value (`bitmex` uses this mode)

-Supported padding modes are:

-- `NO_PADDING` – default for most cases
-- `PAD_WITH_ZERO` – appends zero characters up to precision

 For examples of how to use the `decimalToPrecision` to format strings and floats, please, see the following files: